 - TL;DR: A sampling-based filter pruning approach for convolutional neural networks exhibiting provable guarantees on the size and performance of the pruned network.

 - Abstract: We present a provable, sampling-based approach for generating compact Convolutional Neural Networks (CNNs) by identifying and removing redundant filters from an over-parameterized network.
-Our algorithm uses a small batch of input data points to assign a saliency score for each filter and constructs an importance sampling distribution where filters that highly affect the output are sampled with correspondingly high probability.
-Unlike weight pruning approaches that lead to irregular sparsity patterns -- requiring specialized libraries or hardware to enable computational speedups -- our approach compresses the original network to a slimmer subnetwork, which enables accelerated inference with any off-the-shelf deep learning library and hardware.
-Existing filter pruning methods are generally data-oblivious, rely on heuristics for evaluating the parameter importance, or require manual and tedious hyper-parameter tuning.
-In contrast, our method is data-informed, exhibits provable guarantees on the size and performance of the pruned network, and is widely applicable to varying network architectures and data sets.
-Our analytical bounds bridge the notions of compressibility and importance of network structures, which gives rise to a fully-automated procedure for identifying and preserving the filters in layers that are essential to the network's performance.
-Our experimental results across varying pruning scenarios show that our algorithm consistently generates sparser and more efficient models than those generated by existing filter pruning approaches.
+Our algorithm uses a small batch of input data points to assign a saliency score to each filter and constructs an importance sampling distribution where filters that highly affect the output are sampled with correspondingly high probability.
+In contrast to existing filter pruning approaches, our method is simultaneously data-informed, exhibits provable guarantees on the size and performance of the pruned network, and is widely applicable to varying network architectures and data sets.
+Our analytical bounds bridge the notions of compressibility and importance of network structures, which gives rise to a fully-automated procedure for identifying and preserving filters in layers that are essential to the network's performance.
+Our experimental evaluations on popular architectures and data sets show that our algorithm consistently generates sparser and more efficient models than those constructed by existing filter pruning approaches.

 - Keywords: theory, compression, filter pruning, neural networks